Use these tips to create a strong set of data and help you see results from your campaigns.

 - Use product landing pages that show the same product variant that you use in your Shopping ad or listing.
 It can be a frustrating experience for customers, especially on mobile, to have to select a product variant, like colour or size, on your landing page after clicking on that variant in your Shopping ad or listing.

-- Use the same colour names in your product data that appear on your landing page.
+- Use the same colour names in your product data that appears on your landing page.
 For example, don't change a colour like 'Midnight Sky' into 'Dark Blue'.
-Your account may be disapproved or you may confuse customers if you show a different name of colour in your Shopping ad or listing to the one on your product landing page.
+Your account may be disapproved or you may confuse customers if you show a different name for the colour in your Shopping ad or listing than the colour's name on your product landing page.